Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Michigan Performance Insights

-- The Wolverines average 74.6 points per game (36th in college basketball) while allowing 63.5 per contest (160th in college basketball).
-They have a +346 scoring differential overall and outscore opponents by 11.1 points per game.
+- The Wolverines' +346 scoring differential (outscoring opponents by 11.1 points per game) is a result of scoring 74.6 points per game (36th in college basketball) while giving up 63.5 per outing (160th in college basketball).

-- Michigan's offense has been less productive in Big Ten contests this season, posting 73.2 points per contest, compared to its overall average of 74.6 PPG.
+- Michigan is posting 73.2 points per game this season in conference games, which is 1.4 fewer points per game than its season average (74.6).

-- Offensively, the Wolverines have played better at home this year, posting 78.6 points per game, compared to 70.8 per game on the road.
+- The Wolverines are scoring 78.6 points per game this year in home games, which is 7.8 more points than they're averaging when playing on the road (70.8).

 - Michigan is giving up 63.6 points per game at home.
-Away from home, it is allowing 62.3.
+In road games, it is allowing 62.3.

-- The Wolverines have been putting up 70.4 points per game in their last 10 appearances, an average that's a little lower than the 74.6 they've scored over the course of the 2022-23 season.
+- On offense, the Wolverines have had a hard time putting the ball in the basket over their last 10 games, scoring 70.4 points per contest over that stretch as opposed to the 74.6 they've racked up over the course of this year.

 © 2023 Data Skrive.
 All rights reserved.